 Portugal's surfing mecca.
-12 surf beaches in an 8km stretch make this one of the worlds best surf areas.
+12 surf beaches in an 8km stretch make this one of the world's best surf areas.
 It has options for all levels, including the excellent beginners beach Foz do Liandro and the world class right Coxos.
 What makes this place so special is the charming old town and its cobblestone streets and also the friendliness of the locals.
 The beautiful old village sits on top of cliffs that look down on pumping waves below.
-The town suits all, whether its a family, couple or surf camp type surfing holidays it ticks all the boxes.
-Ericeira has it all and is always among the top choices for surfing holidays Portugal.
+The town suits all, whether its a family, couple or a surf camp Portugal type surfing holidays it ticks all the boxes.
+Ericeira is always among the top choices for surfing holidays Portugal.
 Stay once and you will never want to leave.

 Named surf spots: 20

-1 hours drive from Lisbon Peniche is a peninsula that sticks out along Portugal's Atlantic coast.
+1 hours drive from Lisbon, Peniche is a peninsula that sticks out along Portugal's Atlantic coast.
 It faces South, East, West and North so it picks up every swell & a break with offshore wind can nearly always be found.
-It is home to Portugal's most famous wave, Supertubos, and is host to the Rip Curl Pro, part of the WSL world tour, every October.
-The main surf beach is the long stretch in the area of Baleal, called Cantinho da Baia it is one of Portugal's best learn to surf spots beaches
+As a result it is probably the most reliable surf area and home to some of the best surf camp Portugal options.
+It is also home to Portugal's most famous wave, Supertubos, and is host to the Rip Curl Pro, part of the WSL world tour, every October.
+The main surf beach is the long stretch in the area of Baleal, called Cantinho da Baia.
+It is one of Portugal's best learn to surf spots.